It's Hard

-It's Hard is the tenth studio album by English rock band the Who.
-Released on 4 September 1982, it was the last to feature bassist John Entwistle, who died in 2002.
+It's Hard is the tenth studio album by the English rock band the Who.
+Released in September 1982, it was the final Who album to feature bassist John Entwistle, who died in 2002.
 It was also the second and final Who studio album with drummer Kenney Jones, as well as the last to be released on Warner Bros.
 Records in the US.
 It was released on Polydor Records in the UK, peaking at No. 11, and on Warner Bros. in the US where it peaked at No. 8 on the Billboard Pop Albums chart.
 The US rights to both this album and Face Dances subsequently reverted to the band, who then licensed them to MCA Records (later Geffen Records, itself once distributed by WB) for reissue.
 The album achieved gold status by the RIAA in the US in November 1982.
 It was their last album for over two decades until Endless Wire in 2006.

 Artwork

 The album cover, designed and photographed by Graham Hughes, depicts a young boy playing an Atari Space Duel arcade game.
-This is intended as a contemporary update to the song "Pinball Wizard," from the album Tommy.
+This is intended as a contemporary update to the song "Pinball Wizard", from the album Tommy.